 “Do my best,” Kiluron answered, and set off as fast as he could down the passage, no longer concerned about his sword banging against the stone.
 Perhaps if he made enough noise, the creature ahead of him would be frightened and leave.

 Fire erupted out of the darkness, the light sudden and blindingly bright; Kiluron skidded to a stop, throwing up his arms to ward his eyes against the violent illumination, cowed and terrified by this unnatural inferno as if he were nothing more than a wild animal, to be turned back by the fires of mankind.
-His sword, dashed against the ceiling, clattered from his fingers, and he turned his head away, unable to confront that glaring conflagration.
-Doubtless it would come to him soon; perhaps it was a dragon that lived in these caves.
+His sword, dashed against the ceiling, shattered, the hilt clattered from his fingers, and he turned his head away, unable to confront that glaring conflagration.
+Doubtless it would come to him soon; perhaps it was a dragon that lived in these caves, or a reclusive witch.

 Slowly, Kiluron turned his face back towards the conjured flame, squinting through his warding fingers.
 “Doil?” he asked, his voice unsteady and wary.
 “What foul trick is this?”
 But the burning was diminishing, or rather, his eyes were adjusting, and as he continued to squint and peer with great trepidation towards the dragon ahead of him, the raging torrent of fire diminished to a simple, makeshift torch, and a shadowy form beyond it.